-20. One to one situations
+20. One-to-one situations

-Staff working in one to one situations with children at the school, including visiting staff from external organisations, can be more vulnerable to allegations or complaints.
+Staff working in one-to-one situations with children at the school, including visiting staff from external organisations, can be more vulnerable to allegations or complaints.

 To safeguard both children and adults, a risk assessment in relation to the specific nature and implications of one to one work should always be undertaken.
-Each assessment should take into account the individual needs of each child and should be reviewed regularly.
+Each assessment should account for the individual needs of each child and should be reviewed regularly.